-If you or a friend have questions or concerns about alcohol and/or drug use, abuse or dependency, to schedule a free assessment and/or an appointment, please contact: Student Counseling Center, (208) 792-2211, Reid Centennial Hall Room 111.
+If you or a friend have questions or concerns about alcohol and/or drug use, abuse or dependency, to schedule a free assessment and/or an appointment, please contact: Student Counseling Center, (208) 792-2211, Sam Glenn Complex Room 212.

 Most students will be required to complete the e-checkup to go Alcohol as part of their education compliance.
 It is an individualized personal assessment program providing feedback related to the student's drinking behavior.

 The e-check up to go - Marijuana is a marijuana-specific brief assessment and feedback tool designed to reduce marijuana use among college students.
 The assessment takes about 10-15 minutes to complete, is self-guided, and requires no face-to-face contact time with a counselor or administrator.